DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Methodology

 Following the process, we can obtain the context vector of the message $V_m$, which captures the relationships within the sliced function through a query vector $q_m$.
 That is, $V_m=Attention(q_m, H_f)$.
 By computing the attention weights in a mutual manner, we can better acquire the correlations between the sliced code and the warning message.

-For the field code vector,$H_{fc}$, we apply a max pooling on it, to achieve a semantics vector by $V_{fc}=maxpooling(h_{fc})$.
-Similarly, for the sliced Jimple representation, we obtain a semantics vector $V_J$ by max pooling.
+For the field code vector, $H_{fc}$, we apply a max pooling on it, to achieve a semantics vector by $V_{fc}=maxpooling(h_{fc})$.
+Similarly, for sliced IR, we obtain a semantics vector $V_J$ by max pooling.
 Besides, to leverage other attributes of warnings, we encode these attributes separately as vectors.
-Suppose that the \textit{t}-th attributes is $a_t$, where $W_{e_t}$ is the weight of the attributes $t$, we first embed it into $x_t = W_{e_t}^\top a_t, t \in [1,4] $ and then apply a fully connected layer on it.
-That is, $V_{a_t}=W_a^\top x_t + b_t$.
+Suppose that the \textit{t}-th attributes is $a_t$, where $W_{e_t}$ is the weight of the attributes $t$, we embed it into $x_t = W_{e_t}^\top a_t, t \in [1,4] $ and then apply a fully connected layer on it, i.e., $V_{a_t}=W_a^\top x_t + b_t$.
 These encoded attributes are then combined into an integrated feature vector, denoted as $V_a$.
 As a result, we obtain 5 vectors for the semantics from different aspects.